 The Social Security Administration provides monthly payments to people of all ages who:

-People with breast cancer (especially those with stage IIIB or IIIC breast cancer, or metastatic breast cancer) may qualify for two types of benefits:
+People with breast cancer (especially those with stage IIIB or stage IIIC breast cancer, or metastatic breast cancer) may qualify for two types of benefits:

 Medical eligibility is the same for SSDI and SSI, but each program has its own non-medical criteria.